 Sustainability is King

-As sustainability, consumption and climate change issues take center stage at a global level, there has been a tangible increase in demand for workplace furniture and materials which have strong sustainable credentials.
-While many larger offices endeavor to attain a BREEAM, LEED or Green Building Standard rating/accreditation for their space, an increasing number are taking a proactive, hands on approach when it comes to selecting materials and furniture and many stipulate a preference for reclaimed and/or upcycled materials and furniture which is circular and has a high level of recycled content.
+As sustainability, consumption and climate change issues take centre stage at a global level, there has been a tangible increase in demand for workplace furniture and materials which have strong sustainable credentials.
+While many larger offices endeavour to attain a BREEAM, LEED or Green Building Standard rating/accreditation for their space, an increasing number are taking a proactive, hands-on approach when it comes to selecting materials and furniture and many stipulate a preference for reclaimed and/or upcycled materials and furniture which is circular and has a high level of recycled content.

 Over the past couple of years, the K2 team have been privileged to work on projects where reclaimed floorboards and bricks, upcycled furniture (soft seating, side tables, couches), and antique pieces have been used in abundance.
 This is a trend which we believe will grow in prominence and importance over the coming years and are where office design and furniture specialists will need to work alongside manufacturers to ensure more and more products meet client needs.